oracle-livelabs/apex/social-media-app/6-build-cards-region/6-build-cards-region.md

         - Type: **SQL Query**

-        - SQL Query: Copy and Paste the below code:
+        - SQL Query: Copy and Paste the below code in the Code Editor:

           ```
            <copy>